 - There has been a statistically significant decrease in the proportion of residents experiencing polypharmacy, antipsychotic medication use, falls that result in major injury, use of physical restraint, and consecutive unplanned weight loss over time, and;

 - There has been no statistically significant change in the proportion of residents experiencing falls, significant unplanned weight loss, or one or more pressure injuries over time.

 Quality indicator data are presented below at a national level.
 The table presents data for all eligible care recipients aggregated across all 2,498 included RACS.
 The boxplot that follows presents data for all eligible care recipients aggregated at the service level.
 For further information on boxplots, see ‘Interpreting boxplots’ below.

 The values shown in the box plots are the minimum value, 25th percentile (‘Lower Hinge’), the 50th percentile (‘Median’), 75th percentile (‘Upper Hinge’) and the maximum value.

 As an example of interpreting the percentiles, the 25th percentile shows at what QI prevalence rate 25% of the RACS reported a rate lower than this, and conversely 75% of the RACS reported a QI rate higher than this.
 The median value represents the QI prevalence rate in the middle of the values reported in Australia.

 The interquartile range (IQR) is a measure of statistical dispersion or spread of QI rates and is the difference between the 75th percentile and the 25th percentile values.

-Disaggregations of QIs by state/territory and by remoteness categories were calculated from raw data with no risk adjustment.
-It has not been possible to take into account variation in the complexity of people’s care needs at the facility level (casemix) nor how this interacts with other features known to vary across geographical areas, such as service size, facility ownership or interaction with healthcare services (such as hospitals and palliative care services).
+Disaggregations of QIs by state and territory and by remoteness categories were calculated from raw data with no risk adjustment.
+It has not been possible to take into account variation in the complexity of people’s care needs at the service level (casemix) nor how this interacts with other features known to vary across geographical areas, such as service size, service ownership or interaction with healthcare services (such as hospitals and palliative care services).